Wollivan/SquadronLeader/Rules/advanced_rules.md

 This rule rewards aggressive tactics.

-- This is an optionaly manoeuvre that can only be performed immediatley after reducing another opponent's Health to 0.
+- This free manoeuvre that can only be performed immediatley after reducing another opponent's Health to 0.
 - Do the following actions in order:
   - Gain 3 altitude tokens
   - Execute a straight
-  - Place your plane token at 180° at the end of the manoeuvre (facing the opposite direction to the way they were).
+  - Turn your plane 180° (facing the opposite direction to the way they were).

 ![immelmann_with_text](https://user-images.githubusercontent.com/91621088/168678053-855dd761-e99f-4563-ae60-34632d8bf2dd.png)